aaccioly-coding-challenges/test-jpmc-glasgow-2016/README.md

 #### Precision and rounding policies:

 * Internal computations uses a precision of *30* digits
-* The fractional part of monetary and percentage results are scaled to the second digit
+* The fractional part of monetary values are scaled to the second digit
-* The fractional part of percentage results are scaled to the fifth digit
+* The fractional part of percentage values are scaled to the fifth digit

 [`ROUND_HALF_EVEN`][10] policy is used for rounding.